 - In Time Squad, the online Web Animation movie of the Blockhead series, the titular character varies between this and being a Seemingly Profound Fool.
 He is shown to provide simple wisdom and inspiration to the other characters during their Darkest Hours and is shown as the only character that the Mad Scientist villain seems to consider his Worthy Opponent and the Red Oni to his Blue Oni since they somehow share a history together (Blockhead somehow existing in 15th century Romania and a collaborator in his mad schemes).

 - In Homestuck, the story of The Sufferer has many parallels to Christ's.
 He lacked the kind of parent figure typical in troll society, and was instead raised by a woman called The Dolorosa* .
 He wandered the planet, spreading a message of an Alternia free from the Alien Blood-based Fantastic Caste System that rules their culture, attracting followers, one of whom was called The Disciple.
 He led a massive revolution that was ultimately crushed by the Highbloods and ended with him being tortured and killed, and his burning iron shackles became the symbol of his followers.
-However, The Sufferer is a subversion, as in his last moments he underwent a Face-Heel Turn, going from All-Loving Hero to a Fallen Hero as he burned with rage, and let out a Vast Expletive that served as his final sermon.
+However, The Sufferer is something of a subversion of the usual depictions of this trope, as in his last moments he undergoes what is described as a divine transformation of his compassion into limitless burning anger, and let out a Vast Expletive that served as his final sermon, and encoding his message into the fabric of existence itself for future followers to hear.
+This is implied to be the reason his descendant, Karkat, is so constantly angry and easily frustrated.

 - In Hussie's typical "every miniscule detail is going to get a callback later" style, John and Terezi have a brief discussion about "Troll Jegus" long before the existence of the Sufferer is revealed.

 - Optimus Primal in Transformers: Beast Machines, somewhat on the heavy-handed side.
 Oddly enough for this trope, it's portrayed negatively (But still not Dark Messiah).
-Basically, like The Doctor on a bad day (see Live Action TV) you can get too dark, alienate your allies, and come pretty darn close to relinquishing that "good guy" title when you start to see The Mission as all, and as yours alone.
-Thing is, Primal's 'bad day' lasted for about 2/3 of the series.
+Basically, like The Doctor on a bad day (see Live Action TV) you can get too dark, alienate your allies, and come pretty darn close to relinquishing that "good guy" title when you start to see The Mission as (a) yours alone, and (b) the only thing that matters, even if your ends are just.
+Thing is, Primal's 'bad day' lasted for about 2/3 of the series and is a massive derailment of his Beast Wars portrayal.

 - In fact, the many heroic deaths of Optimii in the various Transformers series have led to the nickname "Jesus Prime".

-- As above, Superman in the Legion Of Superheroes cartoon fits the trope more than ever, as the Grand Finale even comes with its own Judas: Brainiac 5's Brainiac 1-induced Freak Out leads to him giving Supes a crown of Kryptonite.
+- As above, Superman in the Legion Of Superheroes cartoon fits the trope more than ever, as the Grand Finale even comes with its own Judas: Brainiac 5's Brainiac 1-induced Face–Heel Turn leads to him giving Supes a crown of Kryptonite.
+Though declared dead, Superman rises again later.

 - And in Superman: The Animated Series, Superman is tempted by Darkseid atop a mountain.